ll9/spielelist/README.md

 ## Project setup

-Copy `.env.development.local.dummy` to `.env.development.local` and enter your credentials there.
+Copy `.env.dummy` to `.env` and enter your credentials there.

 ```
 npm install
-npm i local-cors-proxy
+npm i -g local-cors-proxy
 ```

 ## Proxy